flexera-public/policy_templates/cost/aws/schedule_instance/README.md

 - stop  - stop a selected instance
 - start - start a selected instance
 - terminate - terminates or deletes the selected instance.
 - update schedule - change existing schedule tag.  input to provide a new stop/start schedule.
-The format is update=new_schedule
+The format is schedule=new_schedule
 - delete schedule - removes the schedule tag

 ## Prerequisites